Yemeni coffee—how genetically diverse is it?

 So … should I be excited about Yemeni coffee?

-Faris Shebani, an exporter of Yemeni coffee, puts it well: "Yemeni farmers have grown, protected and nurtured over generations these trees – what better resource is there than that?
+Faris Shebani, founder and CEO of Qima Coffee, and co-author of the 2021 study that identified unique genetic diversity in Yemeni coffee, puts it well: "Yemeni farmers have grown, protected and nurtured over generations these trees – what better resource is there than that?
 Shining the light of science on that, to deliver value to the farmer, is a beautiful opportunity."